Lokesh-asterisk/felicity-hills/replit.md

 - ✅ Implemented comprehensive responsive design for mobile admin dashboard with optimized layouts
 - ✅ Enhanced mobile table layouts with collapsible columns and mobile-friendly controls
 - ✅ Improved form dialogs and buttons for mobile interaction
+- ✅ **COMPLETELY REMOVED GAMIFICATION SYSTEM** - All achievements, leaderboards, user profiles, and engagement tracking removed as requested
+- ✅ Cleaned database schema and storage interface to focus purely on real estate functionality
 - ✅ Ready for deployment to custom domain (felicityhills.com)

 # User Preferences